pantheon-systems/documentation/source/content/guides/multidev/06-compare-environments.md

 ### Local Comparison from the Site Root Directory

-1. Navigate to the site's root directory on your local
+1. Navigate to the site's root directory on your local.

 1. Run the following command: